bergwerf/unifmt/README.md

 Notes
 -----
 ### Gitignore
-`molviewfmt` read the .gitignore file in the directory where it is executed and does not format files that are excluded in the .gitignore file.
-However, .gitignore files that are located in subdirectories will be ignored!
+`molviewfmt` parses the `.gitignore` file in the directory where it is executed and does not format files that are excluded in the `.gitignore` file.
+However, `.gitignore` files that are located in subdirectories are not parsed!